MazenAli/qiskit-transpiler-tools/README.md

 ## Usage

-At the moment, there is only one transpiler class implementing the simple pipeline gate translation -> layout optimization -> noise aware mapping (mapomatic) -> dynamic decoupling.
+At the moment, there is only one transpiler class implementing the simple
+pipeline: gate translation -> layout optimization -> noise aware mapping (mapomatic) -> dynamic decoupling.

 Import the class: